forio/Epicenter.jl/docs/public/index.md

 **How.** The sample file is called `MyModel.jl` and the module is `module MyModel`.

-####Expose variables and methods in this module.
+####Expose variables and methods in this module, and make the variables global.

-This top-level file should include your `export` statements for exposing variables and methods for end users to manipulate.
+This top-level file should include your `export` statements for exposing methods and global variables for end users to manipulate.

 **Why.** In order for the Unicorn platform to set and read model variables, or execute methods in the model, you need to expose the variables and methods using the Julia keyword `export`.
 Additionally, all of the `export` statements need to be in one file.
+Finally, all of the variables need to be declared as `global`.
 The Unicorn platform makes it easy for a web front-end to set and read these variables and execute these methods.

-**How.** The sample file `MyModel.jl` file includes the lines `export init, reset, advance` and `export model, curr_year`.
+**How.** The sample file `MyModel.jl` file includes the lines `export init, reset, advance` and `export model, curr_year` and declares the `model` and `curr_year` variables as `global`.

 ####Define and expose methods that capture how users should interact with your model.